orbcode/orbuculum/README.md

   `-p, --serial-port [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.

+  `-P, --pace [us delay]`: between file blocks.
+Used to slow down orbuculum feeding from a file to a set of clients.

   `-s, --server [address]:[port]`: Set address for explicit TCP Source connection, (default none:2332).

   `-t, --tpiu x,y,...`: Remove TPIU formatting and issue streams x, y etc over incrementing IP port numbers.